fdarling/line-arc-offset-demo/README.md

 You will want to edit the `linearoffsetdemo.pro` file and choose which goemetry backends to use by commenting or uncommenting the appropriate lines. ~~It is fine to have multiple engines enabled at the same time.~~ Currently the testbench code only likes having one enabled a time, this will change later.

-This example shows using OCCT but not CGAL:
+This example shows using OCCT but not CGAL nor Clipper:

 ```
 # GEOMETRY_ENGINES += cgal
 GEOMETRY_ENGINES += occt
+# GEOMETRY_ENGINES += clipper
 ```

 You may also need to modify the `LIBS` and `QXX_CFLAGS` for CGAL and OCCT depending on your platform.